-The Office of Global Affairs organizes many events each semester, including regular coffee hours and overnight trips to sites of local and national interest.
+The Office of Global Affairs organizes many events each semester, including overnight trips to sites of local and national interest.
 ECU also offers many events, most of which are open to ECULA students.
 In addition, the Recreation and Wellness Center hosts activities and trips that are available at little or no cost to ECULA students.